Fact Checked

 Intus Healthcare’s writers, customer service team, and sleep experts review and ensure this information is accurate.

-Last updated on March 7th, 2024 at 12:31 pm
+Last updated on October 11th, 2024 at 03:02 pm

 Your lung capacity shows how much air your lungs can hold; our lung capacity decreases as we age.

 Lung capacity varies between individuals based on age, gender, physical fitness, and overall lung health.
 Regular physical activity, proper breathing techniques, and avoiding smoking are important for maintaining a healthy lung capacity.
-In certain medical conditions, including Chronic Obstructive Pulmonary Disease (COPD), Asthma, and Obstructive Sleep Apnoea (OSA), lung capacity can be reduced, which may lead to difficulties in breathing and decreased physical performance.

 Those diagnosed with Sleep Apnoea are at particular risk, as failing to obtain the proper rest can lower their immune system and make them more prone to severe side effects.

 Optimising the amount of oxygen our lungs can absorb is crucial.
-Let’s take a quick look at a few basic facts associated with lung capacity before discussing three exercises that can be performed to increase lung capacity
+Let’s take a quick look at a few basic facts associated with lung capacity before discussing three exercises that can be performed to increase lung capacity.

 Why is the Capacity of Our Lungs Important?